pattonsgirl/CS3900-AppSoftwareDev/BusinessReqs+Agile/ProjectUpdate-BusinessReq.md

 ## Description

-Clone your group repository.
+If you have not already, join your group's GitHub repository and clone the repository to your system.
+Your contributions to components required will be tracked via commits to your group's repository.

-Come up with a themed topic for your group project that involves:
+Come up with a themed topic for your group project that encompasses:
-1.
+1. TODO
-2.
+2. TODO
-3.
+3. TODO

-Create a set (three per team member) of user interview questions to flesh out base capabilities for your application.
+Create a set of user interview questions, three per team member, to flesh out base needs and capabilities of the group's application.

-Conduct an in-person interview (one per member) with all interview questions and record it via video or transcription.
-You may use your group members or someone external to your group / the class.
+Conduct in-person user interviews using the full set of interview questions and record it via video or transcription.
+Each group member must conduct an interview and submit the recording or transcription to the group repository.
+Interviews can be conducted on your group members or someone external to your group or the class.

-Build a set of Product Requirements for your themed project that addresses learnings from the user interview and considers the following elements of a Product Requirements Outline:
+Build a set of Product Requirements for your group project that addresses learnings from the user interviews and considers the following elements of a Product Requirements Outline:
 - Context
 - Use Case(s)
 - Objective